 June-August -> Warm months, perfect for picnics in parks.

 November-February -> Winter months with ice rinks, Christmas markets, outdoor concerts, and beautiful displays.

 Arrange Your Travel Insurance

-Don’t forget to arrange a health insurance before heading to Amsterdam.
-The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
+Don’t forget to arrange health insurance before heading to Amsterdam.
+The easiest and the most reliable travel insurance is Safety Wing.
 Get it before your trip to avoid unnecessary troubles that might ruin your holidays!

 Do you have any questions about Amsterdam neighborhoods?
 Let me know in the comments below!